digital-blueprint/esign-app/README.md

 - `auth` object: you need to set that object property for the auth token
     - example auth property: `{token: "THE_BEARER_TOKEN"}`
     - note: most often this should be an attribute that is not set directly, but subscribed at a provider
-- `show-nextcloud-file-picker` (optional): Needs to be set for the Nextcloud file picker to be shown
-    - example `show-nextcloud-file-picker`
 - `nextcloud-web-app-password-url` (optional): Nextcloud Auth Url to use with the Nextcloud file picker
     - example `nextcloud-web-app-password-url="http://localhost:8081/index.php/apps/webapppassword"`
     - `nextcloud-web-dav-url` also needs to be set for the Nextcloud file picker to be active